 Ensure you understand the net metering program and know how the billing and credits work.

-Note: the terms and conditions may be different then the previous owners.
+Note: the terms and conditions of the net metering program may be different than the previous owners.

 You’ll need to reapply for the program and go through the same process as you previously did.